-adverse event means an event with an identifiable cause which affects a number of workers in the same event, resulting in an infrequent, unexpected adverse claims experience board means the Workers' Safety and Compensation Board catastrophic event means an event of great and sudden disaster, for example a plane crash where numerous lives are lost fully funded means the compensation fund is considered fully funded when there are sufficient funds for the payment of all present and future compensation, including the cost of administration.
-It could also be stated as when the total of all assets equals or exceeds 100 per cent (100%) of total liabilities latent occupational disease means
+Adverse Event - an event with an identifiable cause which affects a number of workers in the same event, resulting in an infrequent, unexpected adverse claims experience Catastrophic Event - an event of great, and sudden disaster, for example a plane crash where numerous lives are lost.

+Fully Funded - the board is considered fully funded when there are sufficient funds for the payment of all present and future compensation, including the cost of administration.
+It could also be stated as when the total of all assets equals or exceeds 100% of total liabilities.